TN 149 (06-25)

 4. d.

-Once the authorizing person returns the completed and signed paper form SSA-8240, access the WEIA application via I-Main, MSSICS or POS to record and attest to his or her response.
+Once the individual returns the completed and signed paper form SSA-8240, access the WEIA application to record and attest to their response.

-• If the individual provides authorization, print the authorization scope and duration statement and Privacy Act Statement and mail it to the individual along with his or her signed form for his or her records.
+• If the individual provides WEIA, print the "Receipt for Wage and Employment Information Authorization" notice and mail it to the individual along with their signed form for their records.

-• If the individual refused authorization, upload the signed paper form SSA-8240 into the Evidence Portal.
+• If the individual refused authorization, upload the signed paper form SSA-8240 into the Evidence Portal (EP).

-If the person returns the form incomplete, for example, the form is not signed or the checkboxes are not marked, try reaching the person by telephone to confirm his or her authorization.
-If you cannot reach the person by telephone, document the incomplete form as a refusal of authorization and upload the paper form SSA-8240 to the CEF.
+If the individual returns the form incomplete (e.g., the form is not signed or the check boxes are not marked), attempt to reach them by telephone to confirm their authorization.
+If you cannot reach the person by telephone, document the incomplete form as a refusal of authorization and upload the paper form SSA-8240 into the EP.

 If the person does not return the form SSA-8240, do not follow up with the person and do not document the non-receipt.
-Since providing authorization is optional and it is not a factor of eligibility or entitlement, it does not affect the adjudication of any claim events.
-Next time you interview the person, you may request authorization again.
+Since providing WEIA is optional and it is not a factor of eligibility or entitlement, it does not affect the adjudication of any claim events.
+Next time you interview the individual, you may request authorization again.

-NOTE: If there is a systems outage, use the SSA-8240 to obtain the wage and employment information authorization and then load it into the WEIA application once the systems is available again.
+If there is a systems outage, use the SSA-8240 to obtain WEIA and then load it into the WEIA application once the system is available again.

-4. Requesting and recording authorization for SSDI (Adult Disability, Disabled Widow/er, and Childhood Disability) paper cases
+4. Requesting and recording WEIA for SSDI (Adult Disability, Disabled Surviving Spouse, and Childhood Disability) paper cases

-Access the WEIA application via the iMain menu to request and record wage and employment information authorization from the authorizing person when he or she is available and follow steps in GN 00204.150C.1. in this section.
+Access the WEIA application through the iMain menu to request and record WEIA from the individual when they are available and follow steps in GN 00204.150C.1. in this section.

-For Non-MSSICS cases, use the paper form SSA-8240 to request wage and employment information authorization.
-Once you have a completed and signed SSA-8240, upload it to the Evidence Portal.
+For Non-SSI Claims system cases, use the paper form SSA-8240 to request WEIA.
+Once you have a completed and signed SSA-8240, upload it to the EP and issue a manual receipt using DPS.

-When seeding the case into MSSICS, query the CEF and enter the authorization response indicated in the SSA-8240 into the WEIA application.
+When seeding the case into the SSI Claims system, search for the form in the EP and enter the authorization response indicated on the SSA-8240 into the WEIA application.

-NOTE: Do not use the WEIA application to request and record wage and employment information authorization for Non-MSSICS cases.
+NOTE: Do not use the WEIA application to request and record WEIA for Non-SSI Claims system cases.

 D. Procedure for recording revocations

-When a person requests to revoke his or her authorization, explain the following:
+When an individual requests to revoke WEIA, explain the following:

 • The revocation will apply to all claims under the SSDI and SSI programs;

-• We may continue to use information we obtained before he or she revoked the wage and employment information authorization;
+• We may continue to use information we obtained before their revocation was effective;

-• We will stop requesting his or her wage and employment information from payroll data providers via an information exchange;
+• We will stop requesting their wage and employment information from PDPs through an information exchange and through manual information requests to PDPs;

-• He or she must report wages accurately and timely to us;
+• They must report all wages accurately and timely;

 Additionally, when the person revoking the authorization is the claimant or recipient, explain that:

-• He or she may be subject to penalties, such as administrative sanctions, under 1129A for any errors concerning his or her wages that affect his or her SSDI or SSI eligibility and benefits; and
+• They will no longer have some protection from certain administrative sanctions under 1129A for any errors concerning their wages that affect their SSDI or SSI eligibility and benefits; and

-• We may not find good cause if he or she reports late or fails to report a change in employer and he or she may be subject to SSI penalties under 1631(e)(2).
+• We will no longer presume good cause if they report late or fail to report a change in employer, meaning they may be subject to SSI penalties under 1631(e)(2).

 2. How to document revoked authorizations